the-bantoo/erpnext_sambapos/README.md

   - Save and close
   - Repeat for the next tables

-- ItemUploaded and Order Uploaded to MenuItems, Orders
+- ItemUploaded and Order Uploaded to MenuItems, Orders (table)
 - TicketUploaded to Tickets
   - Right click table
   - Design